Xirado/JDUI/README.md

 [![jitpack][]](https://jitpack.io/#dev.xirado/jdui-core)

 # JDUI
-A Kotlin library for effortlessly creating stateful and interactive messages in Discord with 0 boilerplate
+A Kotlin library for effortlessly creating stateful and interactive messages in Discord using JDA with 0 boilerplate

 ```kt
 fun counterView() = view {